ayan20985/ayan20985.github.io/about.md

 - Deployed my own CSS+HTML+JS based website.
 With in-progress ray-traced effects for coolness factor.
 - Designed, manufactured, and tested my own solar-powered water desalination device for regions with polluted water.

-- In-progress research paper on perpetual solar flight as part of my EPQ. (publishing an extended 25000-35000 word paper).
+- Completed research paper on perpetual solar flight as part of my EPQ.
+Scored 56/56 and A*. (published an extended 25000-35000 word paper).
 - Completed AS-levels in Summer 2023.

 <!-- # Completed Examinations